Icinga/icinga2/doc/21-development.md

     # gdb --args /usr/lib64/icinga2/sbin/icinga2 daemon -x debug -DUseVfork=0

+The exact path to the Icinga 2 binary differs on each distribution.
+On Ubuntu it is installed into `/usr/lib/x86_64-linux-gnu/icinga2/sbin/icinga2` on 64-bit systems for example.

 > **Note**
 >
 > If gdb tells you it's missing debug symbols, quit gdb and install